 This tutorial shows how do draw anime and manga teeth with side and front view drawing examples.
 It also provides tips on positioning them in the mouth and goes over their different styles.

-Though drawing teeth may seem fairly simple there is actually quite a bit to it even in the highlight simplified anime and manga styles.
-This tutorial consists of three main parts:
+Though the simplified anime and manga teeth may seem fairly easy to draw there is actually quite a bit to it.
+This tutorial covers a few different aspects of drawing them and consists of three main parts:

 - Drawing teeth in different views/angles

 - Examples of anime style teeth with different facial expressions